 Plan how you want to structure your investment portfolio before you actually invest your funds in a bear market.
 This is a tactical part of your portfolio construction.

-As you may know, it is not wise to attempt timing the market by diving in and out stocks, bonds or mutual funds.
+Let me explain: As you may know, it is not wise to attempt timing the market by diving in and out stocks, bonds or mutual funds.
 A much smarter move would be to make small and deliberate adjustments in the asset allocation of your portfolio.

 Asset allocation is the greatest catalyst of your total portfolio performance, especially over extended periods.
 An investor who is just average in terms of investment selection but good at asset allocation might have good returns.
-Conversely, an investor with a good investment selection but a poor asset allocation might have a worse performance.
+Conversely, an investor with a good investment selection but a poor asset allocation might have worse performance.

-Let’s suppose that the indicators of a bear market are beginning to manifest: high P/E ratios, soaring interests.
+For example: Let’s suppose that the indicators of a bear market are beginning to manifest: high P/E ratios, soaring interests.
 By all indications, a new bear market is just around the corner.
 You can already make a move to reduce your exposure to riskier stock funds and your overall stock portfolio.
 Begin building your bond fund and money market fund positions.

 Let’s assume that your target or normal allocation is 65% stock funds, 30% bond funds, and 5% cash/money market funds.
 Once you see all the major signs of a bear market becoming present, you may want to adjust your allocation.
+How?

-Effect a Stop Loss Order
+3. Stop Loss Order

 It is an order to your broker to sell your stock once it falls to a certain level below the current price.
 When the stock price dips to the designated stop price, the broker will automatically execute the order.